Angels (Neon Genesis Evangelion): Sahaquiel

 Sahaquiel (サハクィエル, Sahakwieru), the tenth Angel, appears in Earth's orbit above the Indian Ocean using its body as a bomb.
 Its symmetrical body shape is similar to that of some single-celled organisms such as amoebas.
-The Angel's body is very large; more than twelve times larger than an Eva, making Sahaquiel the largest Angel in Neon Genesis Evangelion.
-Its skin is orange with small, blue inserts.
-On its body are three geometric, yellow-and-green figures that resemble the human eye.
-The Angel's core is located within its central eye.
-Before attacking the Nerv headquarters, Sahaquiel detaches some small portions of its main mass that are equipped with an AT Field and high destructive power, and hurls them to the ground as missiles to correct its trajectory.
-Its ability to divide, which is similar to Israfel's, resembles the budding of protozoa and mesozoa.
+On its body are three geometric figures that resemble the human eye, with a big central eye in which the core is located.
+Before attacking the Nerv headquarters, Sahaquiel detaches some small portions of its main mass that are equipped with an AT Field, and hurls them to the ground to correct its trajectory.
+Gualtiero Cannarsi compared its ability to divide with the budding of protozoa and mesozoa.
 It can materially interfere with Nerv's military equipment, destroying a research satellite and jamming enemy ground communications.
-Once it arrives at Tokyo-3, Sahaquiel is jammed by Unit 01 while its AT Field is breached by Unit 00.
+Its destruction requires the collaboration of all the three Evas owned by Nerv.
+Once it arrives at Tokyo-3, Sahaquiel is jammed by Unit 01, while its AT Field is breached by Unit 00.
 Eva-02 destroys its core, defeating it.